green-arrow/react-firestore/README.md

   document.getElementById('root'),
 );
 ```

+_Important: Starting with Firebase v5.5.0 timestamp objects stored in Firestore get returned as Firebase
+Timestamp objects instead of regular Date() objects.
+To make your app compatible with this
+change, add the `useTimestampsInSnapshots` to the FirestoreProvider element.
+If you dont do this
+your app might break.
+For more information visit [the Firebase refrence documentation][https://firebase.google.com/docs/reference/js/firebase.firestore.Timestamp]._

 _Note: The reason for the separate imports for `@firebase/app` and `@firebase/firestore`
 is because `firestore` is not included in the default `firebase` wrapper package.
 See